cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

    :align: center

 For this 3.0 release, CDAP only supports predicate conditions based on counters from your MapReduce programs.
-Because of this, condition nodes can currently only follow MapReduce nodes that make use of one or more counters.
+Because of this, condition nodes are currently only useful when they follow MapReduce nodes that make use of one or more counters.
 In a later version, we will expose many more kinds of conditions, for other components, to allow other possible execution paths and structures.

 Example of Using a Workflow
 ===========================